HughG/holygradle-plugins/developer-readme.md

 Download ..../holygradle/devenv-plugin/nm2501SNAPSHOT/ivy-nm2501SNAPSHOT-0.xml
 Download ..../holygradle/devenv-plugin/nm2501SNAPSHOT/devenv-plugin-nm2501SNAPSHOT-0.jar
 ```
- - You can also run `gw versionInfo` to get a complete list of version numbers.
+ - You can also run `gradlew versionInfo` to get a complete list of version numbers.

 # Diagnosing suspected plugin problems found in gradle scripts

 ## clone/update the plugins
 ## if necessary, follow the "getting started" steps detailed above
 ## add your println/log entries to the plugins for helping to diagnosing the problem
-## use "gw -PnoIntegTest pubPR" to build.
+## use "gradlew -PnoIntegTest pubPR" to build.
 This by-passes integration tests (which would fail with your added printlns).
 This will default to publishing <user>SNAPSHOT-0
 ## now to force the user's build script to use the snapshots you've just published, set the property "systemProp.holygradle.pluginsSnapshotsUser=<user>" in your %GRADLE_USER_HOME%/gradle.properties file.
 ## before fixing, try to add a new integration test that replicates the issue, to help verify the fix and prevent future regression